MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-create-vm-from-azure-marketplace.md

 3. On the **Create an Image** dialog, review VM details and then select **Create**.

-4. When the image download is complete, the VM image shows up in the list of images and **Status** shows **Downloaded**.
-You will also see a notification that the operation completed successfully.
+4. When the image download is complete, the VM image shows up in the list of images,, and **Status** shows **Downloaded**.
+You'll also see a notification that the operation completed successfully.

     [![Screenshot showing successful download of a new VM image for an Azure Stack Edge device in Azure portal](./media/azure-stack-edge-create-vm-from-azure-marketplace/azure-stack-edge-downloaded-marketplace-image-04.png)](./media/azure-stack-edge-create-vm-from-azure-marketplace/azure-stack-edge-downloaded-marketplace-image-04.png#lightbox)